 1.5% Grant Fee (for all MRF grants)

-All AIA grants funded from the State Reserves Program (SRP) are subject to a 1.5% Grant Fee to be invoiced with the formal Grant Offer.
-Full payment is due before DWI will process the first reimbursement request for incurred costs.
+All MRF grants funded from the State Reserves Program (SRP) and Viable Utility Reserve (VUR) are subject to a 1.5% Grant Fee to be invoiced with the formal Grant Offer.
+Full payment is due before the Division will process the first reimbursement request for incurred costs.

 Submittal Requirements (must read)